 An apprenticeship is a structured earn-while-you-learn employment model that combines related training instruction with on-the-job learning under the guidance of an experienced mentor.

 Registered Apprenticeships Programs (RAPs) are registered with the U.S. Department of Labor.
-Upon completion of an RA program, an apprentice earns a nationally recognized credential from the U.S. Department of Labor certifying occupational proficiency.
+Upon completion of a RAP, an apprentice earns a nationally recognized credential from the U.S. Department of Labor certifying occupational proficiency.

 To learn more about registered apprenticeship, visit: www.apprenticeship.gov